-How to Create Mail Merge with Gmail and Google Sheets - Digital Inspiration
+How to Create Mail Merge with Gmail and Google Sheets

 - Install the Mail Merge for Gmail add-on.
 Please watch the Mail merge tutorial for instructions.

 - This will create a new Google Spreadsheet.
-Go to the Add-ons menu in the sheet, select Mail Merge with Attachments and then select the Create Merge Tempalte menu.
+Go to the Add-ons menu in the sheet, select Mail Merge with Attachments and then select the Create Merge Template menu.

 - Open Google Contacts and create a new Group with all the contacts who you would like to send a personalized email.
 Alternatively, you can enter the names and email addresses of recipients directly in the Mail Merge Google Sheet.